 - What is theatre's place in society?

 You will also learn to describe, analyze and interpret live performance by exploring the art of constructive criticism through readings, research, on-site exploration, active conversations, popular culture and interviews done just for TD 301 students with nationally-recognized artists and experts in the field.

 - Take this class from anywhere you are!

 - Get immediate feedback during every class session about your progress.

-- The only costs associated with the course are theatre tickets.
+- Most of the costs associated with the course are theatre tickets.
 You will attend at least two shows in the Department of Theatre and Dance as well as get a chance to familiarize yourself with the lively theatre scene in Austin.

 - The course carries a cultural diversity flag.

-- The course satisfies the core visual and performing arts requirement.
+- The course satisfies the core visual and performing arts requirement (VAPA).